 Live Action TV

-- The above mentioned story by Ray Bradbury was adapted into an episode of The Alfred Hitchcock Hour.
+- The aforementioned Ray Bradbury story (see Literature above) was adapted into an episode of Alfred Hitchcock Presents called "Shopping for Death".

 - In Victorious one of these days prompts the characters to go to the beach.
 Instead of being a Beach Episode however, they get stuck in an RV (except for The Ditz who spends the episode flirting with guys and oblivious to her friends' calls and texts).
 Hilarity Ensues as they try to keep cool.